 Here's what's happening at Ontario Produce Auction!

-Now that that cooler weather is here, it's time to think about stocking your pantry.
+Now that that cold weather is here, it's time to think about stocking your pantry.
 We feature quality brand name groceries and sundries.
 Great for large families, organizations, and budget conscious folks.
 Start time 9am sharp.
-Local produce available as long as our farmers have it, as well as fruits and vegetables from a nearby vendor.
+Fruits and vegetables are provided by a local vendor.
+Hay auction starts at 11:15am.
+We always have quality hay and straw up for bids!

 Call the office number 585-526-5708 to listen to the recorded message.
 Updated after the close of each auction.